austenc/cable/README.md

-# Radical Laravel Auth Preset
+# Cable

-A Laravel authentication boilerplate made for the TALL stack.
+A Laravel Livewire authentication preset.
+As in, a bundle of wires.
-Similar to the TALL stack preset, but with more opinions.

 ## Installation